deic-dk/pod_manifests/caddy_sciencedata.md

-Applying this manifest will start Ubuntu Linux 20.04 LTS (Focal Fossa) - running the Dropbear SSH server and the **Caddy** web server.
+Applying this manifest will start Ubuntu Linux 22.04 LTS (Jammy Jellyfish) - running the OpenSSH server and the **Caddy** web server.

 Caddy is configured to serve data off the directory `/root/www/`.